baihongguo/hlmm/docs/tutorial.rst

  the SNP id from the .bim file

 n
- the the sample size used for that SNP
+ the sample size used for that SNP

 frequency
  the minor allele frequency of the SNP